Skip to main contentAccessibility feedback

 Magazine • A to Z of Apologetics

 The nineteenth century saw another evolution of the term.
 During the Middle Ages, a movement called conciliarism had become prominent within the Church.
-This movement, which held that Church councils were the highest authority in the Church—even higher than the pope—eventually was defeated in the fifteenth century.
-In the nineteenth century, the debate over the precise extent of papal authority arose again, and there were still those within the Church who wished to place council over pope.
+This movement, which held that ecumenical Church councils were the highest authority in the Church—even higher than the pope—was eventually defeated in the fifteenth century.
+In the nineteenth century, the debate over the precise extent of papal authority arose again, and there were still those within the Church who wished to place an ecumenical council over the pope.
 In this context, the defenders of papal authority were given the “ultramontanist” label.

-The ultramontanists defeated the conciliarists at the First Vatican Concil, a council in which the universal jurisdiction and infallibility of the pope was definitively defined.
-Note, of course, that this wasn’t the “invention” of papal authority or infallibility (as the opponents of the ultramontanists claimed) but simply the official declaration of the perennial teaching of the Church.
+The ultramontanists defeated the conciliarists at the First Vatican Council, a council in which the universal jurisdiction and infallibility of the pope was solemnly defined in the Dogmatic Constitution of the Church of Christ (Pastor Aeturnus, 9).
+Note, of course, that this wasn’t the “invention” of papal authority or infallibility (as the opponents of the ultramontanists claimed), but rather simply the official declaration of the perennial teaching of the Church.

-From this point, it would seem that there would be no need for the term ultramontanism any longer.
-After all, to be Catholic was to accept the universal jurisdiction and infallibility of the pope as defined at Vatican I. Every Catholic, therefore, is by definition an ultramontanist.
 However, in keeping with its confusing history, the definition evolved yet again in the latter half of the twentieth century.
-In recent years, the term has come to refer to someone who seems to believe the pope’s charism of infallibility to be broader than defined by Vatican I.
+In recent years, the term has come to sometimes refer to someone who believes the pope’s charism of infallibility to be broader than defined by Vatican I.

 Although Vatican I is seen by many today as a robust expansion of the authority of the pope, in certain ways it narrowed it.
 Within the ranks of the nineteenth-century ultramontanists, there was debate as to exactly how far papal authority went.
 Yes, a pope was infallible, but when?
 Whenever he taught?
 Whenever he said anything?
-Vatican I made clear that the pope was infallible only when teaching ex cathedra; in other words, when intending to define a teaching in faith and morals for the whole Church to hold definitively.
-If someone suggests that a non-ex cathedra papal declaration is infallibly binding, then he would be an ultramontanist under the latest definition.
+Vatican I made clear that the pope was infallible only when teaching ex cathedra: i.e., when issuing a solemn doctrinal definition on faith or morals to be held by the whole Church, or “when, as the supreme shepherd and teacher of all the faithful, who confirms his brethren in their faith,” he otherwise teaches in a definitive and therefore infallible manner, as the Church affirms in the Second Vatican II’s Dogmatic Constitution on the Church (Lumen Gentium, 25).

 Did you like this content?
 Please help keep us ad-free